Does anyone else feel like breakfast foods are full of sugar? Breakfast like this chia pudding is healthy and refined sugar-free!

 Sugar has been associated with over 60 ailments including but not limited to allergies, anxiety, cancer, arthritis, behavior problems, diabetes, eczema, fatigue, heart disease, weakened immunity, osteoporosis, and ulcers just to name a few.

 We need to protect our children from the overload of sugar that is being added to our food.
-Their little bodies are bombarded with sugar everyday from gummy snacks and sugary cereal to juices and yogurts.
-All the sugar they are consuming not only impairs their immune systems, altering the germ killing ability of white blood cells for up to 5 hours.
-Sugar also disrupts distribution of vitamin C (one of the bodies most important antioxidants.)
+Their little bodies are bombarded with sugar every day from gummy snacks and sugary cereal to juices and yogurts.
+All the sugar they are consuming not only impairs their immune systems, altering the germ-killing ability of white blood cells for up to 5 hours.
+Sugar also disrupts the distribution of vitamin C (one of the body’s most important antioxidants.)

 I have tried to be intentional lately about getting refined sugar out of breakfast.
-Its not easy to do when your busy, but defiantly doable!
+It’s not easy to do when you’re busy but defiantly doable!
 I like to sweeten the Chia Pudding with maple syrup because its full of minerals and health benefits.

-- Shown to have one of the largest amounts of omega 3’s found in food.
+- They are shown to have one of the largest amounts of omega 3’s found in food.

 - More potassium than bananas.